wein.plus

 Log in Become a Member

-The estate is located in the commune of Saint-Estèphe in the Médoc (Haut-Médoc), right on the communal border with Pauillac.
-In the 1855 Bordeaux classification, it was ranked fifth (Cinquième Cru Classé).
-The vineyards were detached from the Château Cos d'Estournel opposite by expropriation in 1789 in connection with the French Revolution.
-The first owner was François Labory from 1800 to 1840, who gave the estate its present name.
-The part of the name "Cos" is derived from the common name "Caux" (gravelly hill).
-In 1845, Louis-Gaspard Estournel (1753-1844) bought back the estate, but seven years later he sold it to the English banker Charles Martyns.
-In 1958, it was acquired by the Audoy family of Argentinian origin.
+The vineyard is located in the commune of Saint-Estèphe in the Médoc (Haut-Médoc) directly on the communal border with Pauillac.
+In the 1855 Bordeaux classification, it was awarded fifth place (Cinquième Grand Cru Classé).
+The vineyards were expropriated from the Château Cos d'Estournel opposite in 1789 in connection with the French Revolution.
+The first owner was François Labory from 1800 to 1840, who gave the estate its current name.
+The "Cos" part of the name is derived from the district name "Caux" (gravelly hill).
+In 1845, Louis-Gaspard Estournel (1753-1844) bought back the estate, but sold it seven years later to the English banker Charles Martyns.
+In 1958, it was acquired by the Audoy family of Argentinian descent.
 The vineyards of Château Cos Labory cover 18 hectares and are planted with Cabernet Sauvignon (60%), Merlot (35%), Cabernet Franc (10%) and Petit Verdot (5%).
-The long-lived red wine is aged for up to 15 months in 50% new barriques.
+The long-lasting red wine is matured for up to 15 months in 50% new barriques.
 The second wine is called "Le Charme Labory".

 Voices of our members